 Anxiety is the activation of your fight or flight system – a system designed to keep you safe from harm – when no danger is present.
 The fight or flight system causes a number of physical changes that would help you respond to a predator or threat if one was present, but can be distressing when they occur without that danger.

 - Increased Heart Rate Your increased heart rate is one of the contributors to an increase in blood pressure.
 When you experience anxiety your heart rate increases – presumably to pump blood to areas of your body that need it if you were fighting or fleeing.
-But that increase in cardiac output causes an increase in pressure that raises your systolic heart rate.
+But that increase in cardiac output causes an increase in pressure that raises your systolic pressure.
 It should be noted that your diastolic pressure usually remains stable, although a slight increase is possible.

 - Contracting Ventricles This is directly related to heart rate because they're all part of the same system.
 But blood normally travels through the ventricles at some amount of pressure, and when you have anxiety the ventricles contract while blood is pumping through them, causing an increase in that pressure.

 - Hypoventilation Remember, not all blood pressure changes cause high blood pressure.
 You can also have low blood pressure from anxiety, caused by hyperventilation.
 Many people breathe poorly when they have anxiety, causing them to breathe out too much carbon dioxide.
 This causes your body to operate at a weaker level, which in turn causes the blood vessels to dilate, which lowers blood pressure.
 Rarely is blood pressure dangerously low, but it may decrease.

 - Salt/Sodium Studies have also shown that when stress causes hypertension (high blood pressure) because of the examples above, your body may have trouble excreting sodium.
 Thus high blood pressure may be somewhat self-sustaining as a result of anxiety, because sodium also causes an increase in blood pressure.